About Dad

 - ~30 years of daily Xanax (alprazolam) β originally prescribed for Tourette's tic and anxiety control as a teen, continued indefinitely.

-- ~6 months of opioids (oxycodone + morphine) β for chronic back pain.
+- ~6 months of opioids (hydrocodone + morphine) β per the Oct 2025 list β for chronic back pain.

 - April 9, 2026 β cold-turkey stop of both.
 This is the kindling event.
 CNS is now sensitized; any future abrupt withdrawal carries escalating seizure / death risk.